Weak* solutions I: A new perspective on solutions to systems of conservation laws: Introduction

+for $t$, $s \in [0,T]$, and $\bar u(0)=u^0$ in $X^*$.
+Here $\bar{u}$ is the absolutely continuous representative of $u$ with values in $X^*$, and we must make sense of the flux map $F: X^* \to X^*$ and distributional derivative operator $\DD_x$, while implicitly requiring $\DD_x F(u(\cdot)) \in X^*$.
+The formulation \eqref{wssolintro} is equivalent to that of \eqref{BODE}, interpreting $u'$ as the $G$-weak derivative of $u$.
+Moreover, \eqref{wssolintro} provides a more direct interpretation of the system \eqref{cl} than \eqref{weak}, essentially because the integration by parts is carried out implicitly and abstractly in the definition of the spaces $W^{1,q}_{w*}\big(0,T; X^*\big)$.

-We note that, unlike the usual definition of weak solution, our definition implicitly imposes a certain regularity on the solution $u$, in that $u(t)$ must be absolutely continuous in $M^n$.
-Also, although we require $\DD_xF(u(t))\in M^n$, this need only be weak* measurable, rather than strongly measurable as a function of $t$.
+We note that, unlike the usual definition of weak solution, our definition implicitly imposes a certain regularity on the solution $u$, in that $t \to u(t)$ must be absolutely continuous in $X^*$.
+Also, although we require $\DD_xF(u(t))\in X^*$, this need only be weak* measurable, rather than strongly measurable as a function of $t$.
 More precisely, the mapping

 Note also that we allow any $1\le q\le\infty$, so we allow different rates of growth of solutions.
+When weak* solutions contain discontinuties such as shocks, we are again required to rule out inadmissible shocks via entropy considerations; when an entropy-flux pair is available, the entropy inequality is again interpreted in the weak* sense.

+In principle, by changing the space $X$ of spatial test functions, we could admit different classes of weak* solutions.
+As an example, classical $H^s$ solutions are obtained by setting $X=H^{-s}$, a large space, while by restricting the class of test functions to a smaller space, say $X=H^s$, we allow more solutions.
+In \cite{MY2}, the authors choose $X=C_0$, so that weak* solutions can include Radon measures, which allows the treatment of vacuums in gas dynamics and fractures in elasticity.
+These weak* solutions are not weak solutions as they include Dirac masses; on the other hand, the implicit regularity of weak* solutions means that weak* solutions are more restrictive than weak solutions.

-Having defined this class of solutions, we investigate its relation to the familiar definition of entropy weak solutions, and in particular, $BV$ solutions.
-We prove that weak* solutions are distributional solutions, essentially because the test functions $\alpha(x)\beta(t)$ are dense in the set $C^\infty_c(\RR^2)$.
+In the present work, we primarily focus on weak* solutions $u \in X^* \bigcap BV^n$, with $X=(C_0)^n$ and $X^*=M^n$, which we call $BV$ weak* solutions.
+Having defined this class of solutions, we compare them to the more familiar entropy weak solutions.
+We prove that weak* solutions are distributional solutions, essentially because the product test functions $\alpha(x)\,\beta(t)$ are dense in the set $C^\infty_c(\RR^2)$.
 In particular, a locally bounded weak* solution is a weak solution.

-Next, we prove that a weak solution with appropriate a.e.~bounds on the total variation is a weak* solution, and in particular, any global solution obtained via Glimm's method or vanishing viscosity is a global weak* solution with $q=\infty$, so the celebrated well-posedness theory developed by Bressan's school applies without change.
+Next, we prove that a weak solution with appropriate a.e.~bounds on the spatial total variation is a weak* solution, and in particular, any global solution obtained via Glimm's method or vanishing viscosity is a global weak* solution with $q=\infty$.
+This means that the celebrated well-posedness theory for small $BV$ weak solutions developed by Bressan's school applies without change to weak* solutions.
+Indeed, the $L^1$ stability of $BV$ weak* solutions follows directly once existence of $BV$ weak* solutions is established, see Theorem~\ref{w*wisweak}.